Businesses that Can Benefit from The No-Code Movement

 Many tools came to life, saving people.
 Doctors were able to provide appointment-scheduling websites and apps.
 Developers created apps for health assessments, contact tracing, resource allocation, patient payments hubs, and relief measures apps.

 Doctors and medical entities today continue to use apps and tools to make their work easy and help those who need medical care.
-Valcourt Behavioural Health used a no-code agency called LowCode Agency to build a billing web app for patients.
-There’s also the famous ImmunceCorps, where patients having a low risk of contracting Covid19 would volunteer to help those more likely to have the virus.
+Valcourt Behavioral Health used a no-code agency called LowCode Agency to build a billing web app for patients.
+There’s also the famous ImmunceCorps, where patients with a low risk of contracting COVID-19 would volunteer to help those more likely to have the virus.
 ImmuneCorps got built on the ZeroQode platform.

 Insurance

 Insurance companies can benefit from the no-code movement in many ways.
-For example, they can use no-code tools for customer relationship management, claims processing, and fraud detection.
+For example, they can use no-code tools for customer relationship management, claim processing, and fraud detection.

 Insurtech startups, such as Lemonade, have already disrupted the industry with their innovative approach to insurance and their use of no-code platforms.